tommyzakhoo/random-walk-part-1/README.md

 Despite the very low specificity of my classifier, I could still learn a lot about the features that push up recipe ratings, due to the very high sensitivity, by looking at great splits in the pruned tree.

 The first great split starts at the root node.
 Recipes with a 1 in the 60th column (X[60] > 0.5) tend to have good ratings, as shown by "value = [2930,4401]" in the node, which means 4401 recipes with good ratings are in the set, vs 2930 with bad ratings.
+X[60] is the variable "bon appétit", which refers to recipes that are from the cooking magazine "bon appétit".

+In the next level, the set of recipes with calories X[0] > 225.5 has 3423 good ratings vs 2029 bad ratings.

+Another great classification of recipes with good rating comes from picking X[616] = 0, X[447] = 0 and X[590] = 0.
+These three variables are respectively: thaksgiving, pasta, stir-fry.
+The set of recipes that are not for thanksgiving, is not stir-fried, and does not contain pasta, has 2851 good ratings vs 1687 bad ratings.

+X[0] <= 199.5, the variable for calories, produces a set with 1269 bad ratings and 989 good ratings.
+Looks like people dislike low calories recipes!

 ## Summary and Final Thoughts